dwaite/multipass/draft-waite-multipass-retrieval.md

 attribute_contexts
 :     OPTIONAL.
 A list of one or more contexts supported by the issuer.
 An issuer MAY limit the attributes returned based on this list, if provided.
 If omitted, the issuer SHOULD determine appropriate attributes based on the subject and holder.

-## Multipass ticket response
+## Multipass Ticket Response

-The multipass ticket response consists of a JSON {{JSON}} object body with keys representing the issuer statement, holder usage data, and attributes.
+The Multipass Ticket Response consists of a JSON {{JSON}} object body with keys representing the issuer statement, holder usage data, and attributes.
 These values are used by the holder to assemble a multipass presentation.

 {: vspace="0"}
 issuer_statement